Rules & Policies

 24: Cards & Chips Kept Visible, Countable, & Manageable.
 Discretionary Color-Ups

 A: Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
-The TDA recommends clean stacks in multiples of 20 as a standard.
-Players must keep higher denomination chips visible and identifiable at all times.
+The TDA recommends clean stacks of 20 chips each as a standard.
+Higher denomination chips must be visible and identifiable at all times.

-C: Players with live hands must keep their cards in plain view at all times.
+C: Players must keep live hands in plain view at all times.

 25: Deck Changes